 Statistics is a fundamental component of modern Data Science.
 This course reviews Probability Theory and Calculus (conditional probability, Bayes theorem, independence, limit theorems, marginal and conditional distributions, basic stochastic processes, simulation), the fundamental concepts of frequentist Statistics (hypothesis testing, confidence theory, prediction, design of experiments) and of Bayesian Statistics (prior/posterior dynamics, credible regions, decision theory), both univariate and multivariate, and their various computationally intensive implementations.

-Note: for students already having a suitable background on statistics, we suggest to replace this course with Topological Data Analysis from the list of additional credits below.
+Note: for students already having a suitable background on statistics, we suggest to replace this course with Top Data Analysis from the list of additional credits below.

 The availability of huge amounts of data in the most diverse application domains highlights the need of automatic algorithms and tools for information management and extraction, which allow mining relevant and actionable information from data.
 The course will provide an introduction to the main data mining techniques (classification, clustering and association rule mining) and will describe some algorithmic implementation of the most relevant analysis techniques.

 The goal of the course is to overview the main data mining and machine learning techniques aimed at analyzing textual data as well as to introduce the main opensource instruments nowadays available for text preparation and analysis.
 It presents most common techniques for text preparation, transformation, and summarization.
 Furthermore, it discusses how to adapt established machine learning approaches to cope with textual datasets.